camisbored/CamsSystem/README.md

 For my personal implementation, I moved the LCD to the other side, electrical taped it in place, and taped the wires so they everything will stay in place.

+Build/deployment- As with all arduino apps, this can be built and deployed directly from the Arduino IDE.
+It should be as simple as plug and compile/upload.

+I considered breaking into multiple files/structuring, but the Arduino IDE seemed to dislike that, so I left as is in single source file.

 Questions and inquries can be sent to camerongrande95@gmail.com